jhlagado/struct-z80/README.md

 _endswitch
 ```

-The way this works is that each case is tested in turn and, if a condition is met, the `_case` immediately following the test is executed.
+The way `_switch` works is that each case is tested in turn and, if a condition is met, the `_case` immediately following the test is executed.
 After that it jumps to the `_endswitch`.

 If the condition fails it falls through to the next case and so on.
-If none of the cases execute then it falls through to the final "default" case just before the `_endswitch`.
+If none of these cases execute then it falls through to the final "default" case just before the `_endswitch`.

 The implementation of the switch macro is as follows: